decidim/decidim/docs/services/maps.md

 ### Proposals

-In order to enable geocoding for proposals you'll need to edit the feature configuration and set the global flag to true.
-This works for that specific component, so you can have geocoding enabled for meetings in a participatory process, and disabled for another one.
+In order to enable geocoding for proposals you'll need to edit the component configuration and turn on "Geocoding enabled" configuration.
+This works for that specific component, so you can have geocoding enabled for proposals in a participatory process, and disabled for another proposals component in the same participatory process.

 ### Meetings

 Meetings do not have a configuration option for geocoding.
 Instead, if geocoding is configured it will try to geocode the address every time you create or update a meeting.
-As of April 2017 there's no way to enable or disable geocoding per meetings component.
+As of April 2017 there is no way to enable or disable geocoding per meetings component.

 ## Hosting your own map services